Our Tribal Council

 Tommy War Dog Sanders

-Tribal Council meetings are held the last Saturday of the month at 10:00 A.M. in the White Sage Longhouse, except June, July, September, November, and December.
+Tribal Council meetings are usually held the last Saturday of the month (check Calendar) at 10:00 A.M. in the White Sage Longhouse, except June, July, September, November, and December.
 According to our By-Laws and Constitution, the Chief and Tribal Council Chairperson may call for another council meeting other than those designated.

 Tommy War Dog

 "Keeping the traditions alive and being active role models are what make the Elders the backbone of our tribe.
 Tribal Elders are what we, as tribal members, are all trying to accomplish with our own lives.
 From one generation to the next, the Tribal Elders will always be the connecting link." - First Chief Howard White Bull Norris

 In 2002 Chief Howard White Bull Norris initiated the Elders' Council.
 The Elders' Council is the advisory committee to the entire tribe.
 These Elders have the knowledge and the experience to give counsel and advice to the Chief, Vice Chief, and the tribal council members on matters of tradition and culture.

 Harold Lone Wolf Norwood,

 Chairwoman of the Elders' Council

 Lillian Basket Weaver Bryant,